Real-time radio-frequency spectrum analysis reveals a bug signal hiding within other signals.

-Many eavesdropping devices transmit audio, video and data information via radio waves.
+Eavesdropping devices can transmit audio, video and data information via radio waves.
 Radio-Frequency Spectrum Analysis is the quickest way to detect their transmissions.
-Although only the most sensitive areas are designated for a full inspection, Radio-Frequency Spectrum Analysis can detect bugging devices anywhere within these immediate areas.
 Makes perfect sense.
 Our analysis takes place closer to the bug than the person receiving its transmissions.
 The signal has to pass by us first.
-The trick is to have the proper instrumentation to catch the signal.
+The trick is to have the proper instrumentation and analysis knowledge to catch the signal.

 Murray Associates provides Technical Surveillance Countermeasures and eavesdropping detection using real-time RF spectrum analysis, an advanced TSCM technology.